Sivan22/otzaria/README.md

 <!-- LICENSE -->
 ## License

-the code is currently Unlicensed. it may change in the future.
+the code is currently Unlicensed. it may change in the future, but it will allways stay open-sourced.

 the texts has different open licenses. you may check Sefaria's site for more info on that.